StochasticBiology/hypertraps-ct/README.md

 You can pass the output of both these prediction functions to `plotHypercube.prediction` for a visualisation of the corresponding prediction.

+HyperTraPS will also estimate the probability of a particular state for either the discrete or the continuous time cases.
+In the discrete case, this is returned in `fit$dynamics`, where the probabilities of different states and different transitions are reported.
+The state probabilities are reported in normalised form (assuming uniform sampling over all the L+1 states in a complete trajectory) and unnormalised (the probability of a state given that we have acquired that particular number of features).

+In the continuous case, the function `prob.by.time` will use the sampled dynamics from the inferred parameterisation(s) to output a set of state probabilities at a given sampling time.
+For example

+`prob.by.time(fit, 0.1)`

+will return a set of states and their associated probabilities at time 0.1.

 Specific content for introduction paper
 =======